Z0eDu/3400-group6/lab1/README.md

 ## Work Distribution

-*   Joo Yeon: internal LED blink
+*   Joo Yeon: Internal LED blink
+*   Eric: External LED
-*   Jacob: reading the potentiometer
+*   Jacob: Reading the potentiometer
-*   Drew: mapping the potentiometer to the servo
+*   Drew: Mapping the potentiometer to the servo
-*   Emily: assembling the robot
+*   Emily: Assembling the robot
 *   Ayomi: Driving the robot